wp-plugins/groups/readme.txt

 * This is the first public beta release.

 == Upgrade Notice ==

+= 1.0.0-beta-3d =
+* The capability DB table had a ridiculously long index, this update fixes it.

 = 1.0.0-beta-3c =
 * Groups shortcodes now allow nesting: [groups_member], [groups_non_member], [groups_can], [groups_can_not]